mungre/beeb6502test/README.md

 build.bat creates the SSD file.

-You need Frank Kingswood's 6502 assembler to build the tests http://www.kingswood-consulting.co.uk/assemblers/index.html
+You need Frank Kingswood's 6502 assembler to build the tests
+http://www.kingswood-consulting.co.uk/assemblers/index.html

-and Rich Talbot-Watkins's 6502 assembler to build the test harness and the SSD. http://www.retrosoftware.co.uk/wiki/index.php?title=BeebAsm
+and Rich Talbot-Watkins's 6502 assembler to build the test harness and the SSD.
+http://www.retrosoftware.co.uk/wiki/index.php?title=BeebAsm

+This skips the IRQ-handling test because that requires write access to the IRQ vector at &fffe.
+This could be arranged in the emulator, but a problem in this area would already be obvious.
+The memory integrity test is also skipped because the OS remains enabled during testing.
+Again, an existing problem here would already be obvious.

+The Rockwell and WDC bit manipulation instructions are not tested because the Master's 65SC02 does not have them.

 Licensed under the GNU General Public License version 3